Number (sports): College and high school

 In college football and high school football, a less rigid numbering system is employed.
 The only rule is that members of the offensive line (centers, guards, and tackles) that play in ineligible positions (those that may not receive forward passes) must wear numbers from 50 to 79.
 Informally, certain conventions still hold, and players often wear numbers in the ranges similar to their NFL counterparts; though the lowest numbers are often the highest prestige, and thus are often worn by players at any position.
 Kickers and punters are frequently numbered in the 40s or 90s, which are the least in-demand numbers on a college roster.
-The increased flexibility in numbering of NCAA rosters is needed because NCAA rules allow 85 scholarship players and rosters of over 100 players total; thus teams would frequently exhaust the available numbers for a position under the NFL rules.
+The increased flexibility in numbering of NCAA rosters is needed because current NCAA Division I rules allow 105 rostered players, with members of the other NCAA divisions often having similar roster sizes; thus teams would frequently exhaust the available numbers for a position under the NFL rules.

 One oddity of college football is that the same squad number can be shared by two (or more) players, e.g., an offensive and a defensive player.
 Usually one of the players is a reserve who rarely plays but there are exceptions: In the 2009 and 2010 seasons, that same number (5) was worn by South Carolina starting quarterback Stephen Garcia and starting cornerback Stephon Gilmore.
 Gilmore was also used as a wildcat quarterback in games against Clemson in 2009 and Southern Miss in 2010.
 The player change, since both players wore the same number, caused some confusion among opposing defenses, but was legal, since both players were not on the field at the same time.
 In 2012, the No. 5 was worn by two Notre Dame starters—quarterback Everett Golson and linebacker Manti Te'o.
+Similarly, both Heisman Trophy-winning quarterback Fernando Mendoza and placekicker Nico Radicic wore No. 15 for the 2025 national champion Indiana.

 If two players wearing the same number for the same team do appear on the field on a play, a five-yard illegal substitution penalty is assessed against the offending team.
-During a 2010 game against Bowling Green, Michigan mistakenly sent Martavious Odoms (wide receiver) and Courtney Avery (defensive back), both of whom wore #9, onto the field as part of a punt-return unit, and incurred the penalty.
-Avery switched to #5 following that game.
+During a 2010 game against Bowling Green, Michigan mistakenly sent Martavious Odoms (wide receiver) and Courtney Avery (defensive back), both of whom wore No. 9, onto the field as part of a punt-return unit, and incurred the penalty.
+Avery switched to No. 5 following that game.

-Starting in the 2020 NCAA football season, the use of duplicate number will be restricted to only two players, and players will be allowed to wear No. 0.
+Since the 2020 NCAA football season, the use of duplicate numbers has been restricted to only two players per team, and players have been allowed to wear No. 0.
 High school football legalized No. 0 in 2022; under the same rule change, leading zeroes of any kind (i.e., 00 to 09) are explicitly illegal.